 AI-based algorithms in modern predictive analytics models, can help you with demand planning, preventing customer churn, and upselling features in addition to monitoring product usage patterns.

-Some of the key flows that product management teams could be monitoring include onboarding, free trial conversion, upsells and new feature launches.
-By keeping a close eye on this data, they will be able to fine-tune the existing product to increase conversions.
+Some of the key flows that your team could be monitoring include onboarding, free trial conversion, upsells, and new feature launches.
+By keeping a close eye on this data, you'll be able to fine-tune your existing product to increase conversions.

 When it comes to collecting product analytics for your team to study, you are absolutely spoilt for choice.
 There are dozens of exciting product analytics solutions that you could be taking full advantage of.
 Every tool comes with its own unique features, meaning some will fit into your existing tech stack of software better than others.

-With this in mind, we have compiled a list of 13 product analytics tools and platforms for your team to start measuring various elements of your product.
+With this in mind, we have compiled a list of 13 product analytics tools and platforms for your team to start measuring various elements of your product and user behavior.

 Heap is an analytics platform designed around team agility.
 Effective product managers are able to move quickly with fast and carefully considered decision making.